[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 You can quality fossil craft it up to 30% if you like.

-1. Fossil craft it using Bound and Frigid fossils in 2-socket resonators (Frigid cancels out quite a few unwanted modifiers and is very cheap).
-This is probably a better and cheaper way of crafting.
+Fossil craft it using Bound and Frigid fossils in 2-socket resonators (Frigid cancels out quite a few unwanted modifiers and is very cheap).

 Once you get both +3 and minion damage on the helm, you can craft +life and then it's complete.
 Note that I do not recommend filling out the remaining affixes using Leo slams, as you run the risk of bricking the helm by rolling another linked gem (minion life, immolate, burning damage).
 They are actually quite common and make the helm unusable by our build as they increase the mana reservation of Herald of Agony.